 And this this applies to all European Union beef.

 Page 27 Optimal Health Guide Lines

 "It is important, however, to know that British and European markets do not buy US beef because because they don't want humans to be exposed to these xenohormones.
 One of them 17 beta-estradiol, is banned by the European Union Scientific Committee on Veterinary Medicine since it is consider a "complete carcinogen ... [that] exerts both tumor initiating and tumor promoting effects."
-Even at very low levels of exposure, these xenohormones are especially potent in damaging the embyros of animals including humans, leading abnormalities of the ovaries, testes, and other urogenital organs.
+Even at very low levels of exposure, these xenohormones are especially potent in damaging the embryos of animals including humans, leading abnormalities of the ovaries, testes, and other urogenital organs.
 One of their potential effect is to increase the risk of cancer of the breast, uterus, or prostate later in life.
 These hormone disruptors are used as "growth hormones" in pork and poultry, also.
-Since the toxic effect of these xenohormones is most potent during embyro life, it is especially important for pregnant women to choose organically (hormone-free) grown beef, chicken or poultry in their diet."
+Since the toxic effect of these xenohormones is most potent during embryo life, it is especially important for pregnant women to choose organically (hormone-free) grown beef, chicken or poultry in their diet."